 Submissions open for the next Neahkahnie Mountain Poetry Prize January 1-31, 2023.

 You may have an award-winning poem!
-Join other poets in the annual Hoffman Center’s contest and compete to win a $100 prize and publication on the Hoffman Center’s website.
+Join other poets in the annual Hoffman Center contest and compete to win a $100 prize and publication on the Hoffman Center’s website.

-The first place winner receives $100 cash and has their poem published on the web site, along with an interview.
+The first place winner receives $100 cash and has their poem published on the website and in the ninth edition of the North Coast Squid in 2023.
 Second and third place winners also get their poems published on the website.